genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ### 2. Define the data model
 Now you are ready to define the fields and tables that make up your [data model](/creating-applications/defining-your-application/data-model/data-model-overview).
 This structures information in a simple way that can be viewed by users and processed by the application.

-Open Intellij (or your chosen IDE).
-In the alpha project, you will see the **readme** file for the project.
+Open Intellij (or your chosen IDE) and open the alpha project.
 After importing and indexing, you should see the files and project structure ready.

 #### Add fields
 You define your [fields](/creating-applications/defining-your-application/data-model/fields/fields/) in the file **alpha-fields-dictionary.kts**.